 2. In addition to the annual license fee of four thousand dollars, manufacturers of electronic pull tab devices with operating systems are required to procure, at its own cost, and submit to the attorney general, a bond payable to the state of North Dakota in the amount of two million dollars for the term of their manufacturer's license plus seven subsequent years thereafter, conditioned on their faithful performance as a licensee and their subsequent support of existing electronic pull tab devices in the state at the expiration or termination of their manufacturer's license.
-If the manufacturer fails to faithfully perform their duties as a licenseed manufacturer or support existing electronic pull tab devices in the state of their manufacturer's license, the bond may be forfeited to the state of North Dakota.
+If the manufacturer fails to faithfully perform their duties as a licensed manufacturer or support existing electronic pull tab devices in the state at the state of North Dakota.